 Mental diseases--psychoses--can be contagious.
 A psychosis can be super-infectious since infection doesn't require physical exposure, only mental or emotional access or influence.
 Today, even though it is of stupendous importance to control and then eradicate the coronavirus pandemic, it is of even more importance, in the long run, to identify and eradicate the reactionary syndrome pandemic because the reactionary syndrome is highly contagious, is spreading worldwide, and destroys the ability of its victims to understand its presence and lethal nature.
-It now appears that the Covid-19 pandemic will be brought under control through the application of new vaccines within a matter of months, whereas the reactionary syndrome will only be eradicated within a number of years, if at all.
+It now appears that the Covid-19 pandemic has effectively been brought under control through the application of new vaccines, whereas the reactionary syndrome will only be eradicated within a number of years, if at all.

 Of the 450 domestic terrorists being charged by federal prosecutors and facing possible jail time for the December 6, 2021 domestic terrorist insusrrection on the U.S. Capitol, many of these stupid, insane supporters of former President Donald Trump are now blaming him for their actions that day.
 This is now called "the Trump Defense."
 A lawyer for one rioter who allegedly attacked police officers with a baseball bat said he was "inspired" by Trump's incendiary speech at a rally beforehand.
 The so-called QAnon shaman, whose horned bearskin headdress made him go viral, now claims he was "duped" by Trump, his lawyer said.